Read in 4 minutes

 NVM (Node Version Manager) is a bash script that allows you to manage multiple Node.js versions.
 With NVM you can install and uninstall any specific Node.js version that you want to use or test.

-To download the nvm install script with cURL type:
+Download the nvm install script with the following curl command:

 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.11/install.sh | bash